Colorado jury convicts man for possession of 60,000+ fentanyl pills, 30+ pounds meth

 Investigators said the drug trafficking operation had ties to Mexico and "was believed to have transported large quantities of methamphetamine and fentanyl into New Mexico, before the final destination of Greeley."

 Sentencing for Garcia-Loya is scheduled for Sept.
-27 where he faces a potential sentence of up to 128 years in the Colorado Department of Corrections.
+27. He could get up to 128 years behind bars.